xeolabs/xeolabs.github.com/index.md

 business fun and profitable.
 <br><br>
 As an **open source developer**, I collaborate with a diverse community of experienced engineers, adapting our experiments and tools to the needs of our clients, resulting in efficiency and certainty of delivery.
-When projects grow, I can also enlist the help of some of those engineers, as needed.
+When projects grow, I can also bring in some of those engineers to help out, if needed.

 <!-- [^1]: Please note that, after the first couple of meetings, we'd need to formalize things before moving forward. -->